-There was no relationships (including financial, business, family or other material/relevant relationship) among the Directors and between the chairman and chief executive of the Company at all times during the year ended 31 March 2022.
+20 There was no relationships (including financial, business, family or other material/relevant relationship) among the Directors and between the chairman and chief executive of the Company at all times during the year ended 31 March 2023.

-Each of the independent non-executive Directors for the year ended 31 March 2022 has given an annual written confirmation of his/her independence to the Company, and accordingly the Company considers each of them to be independent under Rule 5.09 of the GEM Listing Rules.
+Each of the independent non-executive Directors for the year ended 31 March 2023 has given an annual written confirmation of his/her independence to the Company, and accordingly the Company considers each of them to be independent under Rule 5.09 of the GEM Listing Rules.

 The Board meets at least four times a year at approximately quarterly intervals and additional meetings will be convened as and when required.
-During the year ended 31 March 2022, 8 Board meetings and an annual general meeting (the "AGM") of Shareholders were held.
+During the year ended 31 March 2023, 8 Board meetings and an annual general meeting (the "AGM") of Shareholders were held.
 The record of attendance of each Director is set out as follows:

 Attended/eligible to attend

 Name of Directors Board meeting AGM

 Mr. Yue, Kwai Wa Ken 8/8 1/1

 Mr. Li, Sheung Him Michael 8/8 1/1

-Mr. Chung, Man Lai 8/8 1/1
+Mr. Chung, Man Lai 7/8 1/1

-Mr. Ko, Wai Lun Warren 8/8 1/1
+Mr. Ko, Wai Lun Warren (resigned with effect from 15 June 2023) 8/8 1/1

 Ms. Li, Tak Yin 8/8 1/1